 Said Dakota Russell, executive director of the Heart Mountain Interpretive Center, of Simpson: "He obviously went in thinking that these were dangerous people that were here behind the barbed wire.
 He very quickly learned that they were kids just like himself.
-And so he came to understand fairly quickly that this was unjust, that this was unfair."
+And so he came to understand fairly quickly mony, Heart Mountain Wyoming Foundation years of educating the public about the Japanese American incarceration experience: